How To

-In part 1 we covered installing Google Tag Manager in your Webflow Project.
+In Part 1 we covered installing Google Tag Manager in your Webflow Project.
 In part 2 we'll cover adding both Google Analytics 4 and Universal Analytics to your site using Tag Manager.

 Usually it's very simple adding Google Analytics to a Webflow Project, you copy the tracking ID, open up your Webflow settings and paste in the tracking ID.
 With the launch of Google Analytics 4 things have however changed a bit, most notably because Webflow's easy implementation doesn't support Google Analytics 4 yet, you can only add Universal Analytics.